DaffaKhalishHP/RecommenderSystemPukulEnam/readmepython.md

 ## Model Training and Evaluation

 ### Model Training
-For Solving PukulEnam's problem we use Multi-label Classification that outputs each individual compatibility percentages, our model consist of 2 sequential Dense Layers, each layer uses Bias to capture relationships between inputs and outputs therefore increasing the Accuracy, first layer consist of 1000 Neuron, and second layer is 23 Neuron, same as total number of workers.
+To address PukulEnam's challenge, we employ a Multi-label Classification approach to determine individual compatibility percentages.
+Our model comprises two sequential Dense Layers, utilizing Bias to capture input-output relationships and enhance accuracy.
+The first layer consists of 1000 Neurons, while the second layer has 23 Neurons, matching the total number of workers.

 ```python
 # get the model